-Miami is a sizzling entertainment hotspot for grownups, but it also has loads of wholesome options for the little ones in your life.
-Whether you’re planning ahead for family vacation or need some last-minute fun to occupy an afternoon, here are19 entertaining things to do in Miami with kids.
+Ready for your moment in the sun?
+Famous for fantastic weather, iconic beaches and lively nightlife, Miami is a top-tier global destination.
+There’s almost never a bad time to visit — average temperatures in Miami rarely fall below 70 degrees, making it the ideal year-round getaway.But Miami is more than just its weather.
+The city also beckons visitors with major league sports, world-class dining and a diverse arts scene.
+Known as a sizzling entertainment hotspot for grownups, Miami also has loads of wholesome options for the little ones in your life.
+Whether you’re planning ahead for a vacation or need some last-minute fun to occupy an afternoon, here are 19 entertaining family-friendly things to do in Miami with kids.

 All-day kid-centric destinations